ansys/pyfluent-visualization/doc/source/api/visualization/index.rst

   session.solver.tui.display.objects.contour['contour-1'].rename('my-contour')
   del session.solver.tui.display.objects.contour['my-contour']

-PyVista Example (Graphics)
+PyVista example (graphics)
 --------------------------

-Here the field data is extracted from the Fluent session into the Python environment and PyVista is used to visualze the extracted data.
+Here the field data is extracted from the Fluent session into the Python environment and PyVista is used to visualize the extracted data.

 .. code:: python